Where do you source your meat from and how are the animals raised?

 Some of your meals have 20% heart (when available).
 What do you use when heart isn't available?

-When heart is not available we use muscle meat to make up the difference.
-Heart meat is also considered a muscle meat, but it contains higher concentrations of taurine which is very valuable to felines as it helps protect the heart and eyes.
+When the heart is not available we use muscle meat to make up the difference.
+Heart meat is also considered muscle meat, but it contains higher concentrations of taurine which are very valuable to felines as it helps protect the heart and eyes.

 Why should I switch my pet to raw pet food?